David Young details state of the GI industry, ASC growth trends and system automation and more.

 “They are balancing the ways you move money from one bucket to another,” Young said.
 “Some of them are doing quite well.”

-The panel was then asked about the future of system automatization, and how it can effect the healthcare landscape in coming years.
+The panel was then asked about the future of system automatization, and how it will effect the healthcare landscape in coming years.

 “As you look at an organization like PE GI Solutions, our job is to take that work off of the centers,” Young explained.
 “We are continually looking at investments in systems technology, interfacing, process improvement, and process standardization.
 There’s still a ways to go in some of our centers.”